Termuxcommandsgithub/Termux-commands-list/README.md

 # Termux-commands-list
-Basic Termux commands list , First you need to install Termux application from f-droid. after installing, open the application and start your linux journey with some basic commands
+Basic **Termux commands list**, First you need to install Termux application from f-droid. after installing, open the application and start your linux journey with some basic commands

-#About :-
+## About
 Termux is a powerful text editor, scripting tool, server administration tool, penetration testing tool, and Linux command-line process manager.
 This article includes a simple Termux command list to assist you in navigating the world of Linux on your Android device.We also include a link to download the Termux Commands List pdf file in this post.